A Survey of PPG's Application in Authentication: Representation Construction

 The feature transformation can obtain robust individual template vectors.
-Fourier transform converts the signal from the time domain to the frequency domain \cite{Hwang9413906}.
-Frequency-domain signals are generally regarded to be robust to time variations than time-domain signals.
+Frequency-domain signals are generally more robust to time variations than time-domain signals.
+The Fourier transform converts the signal from the time domain to the frequency domain \citep{Hwang9413906}.
 However, the Fourier transform has an inherent flaw when dealing with non-smooth signals.
-It can only obtain information about which frequency components a segment of the signal contains in general, instead of the moments when each component appears.
-Thus two signals with very different time domains may have the same spectrogram.
-In this case, Short-time Fourier Transform can decompose the entire time domain of the signal into an infinite number of small processes of equal length \cite{donida2021biometric}.
+It only obtains information about which frequency components a segment of the signal contains instead of the exact moments when each component appears.
+Thus, two signals with different time domains may have the same spectrogram.
+In this case, the short-time Fourier transform can decompose the entire time domain of the signal into an infinite number of small processes of equal length \citep{donida2021biometric}.
 By setting the window length, we can obtain the frequency at a particular point in time.
-Nevertheless, it cannot meet the demand of the changing frequency of non-stationary signals as PPG signals.
+Nevertheless, it cannot meet the demand of the changing frequency of non-stationary signals, such as PPG signals.
 The components of various signals in nature at different frequencies have different time-varying characteristics.
-Generally, the spectral features of the lower frequency components change more slowly with time, while the higher frequency features change more rapidly.
-To obtain suitable frequency resolution and time resolution in different time-frequency regions, \cite{Patil8698552} uses Wavelet Transform to decompose the signal into various parts located in different time and frequency bands.
-Mel-Frequency Cepstral Coefficients is also possible to work on certain specific frequency components according to the nonlinear Mel scale \cite{siam2021ppg}.
+Generally, the spectral features of the lower frequency components change more slowly over time, while the higher frequency features change more rapidly.
+To obtain suitable frequency resolution and time resolution in different time-frequency regions, Patil \textit{et al.}~\citep{Patil8698552} used the Wavelet transform to decompose the signal across different time and frequency bands.
+Mel-Frequency Cepstral Coefficients work on specific frequency components according to the nonlinear Mel scale \citep{siam2021ppg}.

-The waveform of a heartbeat can be described by some simple function \cite{tigges2017model,tang2020synthetic}.
-We can use some morphological modelling approaches to describe the PPG signals for biometrics quantitatively \cite{Cheng9074695}.
-In the above method, the data must be pre-processed and features are extracted manually.
-Deep learning can be used to develop a fully data-driven end-to-end biometric system based on PPG \cite{Luque8553585,Everson8350983}.